 Assuming that a d/Deaf/Hard of hearing person would not get far in education and career

-There are occasions when a d/Deaf and hard of hearing individual applies for a job, they immediately assume that d/Deaf/Hard of hearing people have not had a good education and are surprised when we put our educational qualifications on our resume.
+There are occasions when a d/Deaf and hard-of-hearing individual applies for a job.
+They immediately assume that d/Deaf/Hard of hearing people have not had a good education.
+They are surprised when we put our educational qualifications on our resume.

 Assuming the worst and giving pettiness

 Whenever I disclose that I am deaf, people apologize immediately after hearing that.
 Most people assume that d/Deaf/HoH people live lonely lives.
-Some go as far as to think that d/Deaf/HoH students can not learn, I have comes across this on two occasions.
+Some go as far as to think that d/Deaf/HoH students can not learn; I have encountered this twice.

 But when they hear us live our lives as 'normal'- talking, mingling with people, and being hot and bothered with our education and career.
-They immediately shift from the pity mindset to a patronizing attitude.
+They immediately shift from a pitiful mindset to a patronizing attitude.

 Developing a patronizing attitude

 Some people have approached me and casually stated, "You speak well for a deaf person."